(Please be aware I no longer hold logs for the YJ0DX operation in 1999 by VK4BKM, and am not associated with the

-Take off 210 degrees - VK5, short path ZS and long path W. Take off 75 degrees - short path W, and for normal moon rise.
+Take off 210 degrees - VK5, short path ZS and long path W. - Take off 75 degrees - short path W, and for moon rise.

 For Field Days and whenever possible, I try to operate remotely from 4x4 only accessible hill-top locations.
 The /P station is based around the FT-857D, FT-817ND feeding VHF/UHF yagi's, microwave gear (2.4GHz, 3.4GHz and 10GHz for field day and portable operation) and an Ozi-pole portable antenna - please listen out for me!